By Caralee Frederic, LCSW | Certified Gottman Therapist | Couples Workshop Presenter

 Dr. John Gottman is renowned for his longitudinal research on relationship.
 For more than 40 years, his research examined couples’ interactions, the variables of divorce, and the constants in happy relationships.

-This breakthrough research has been critical in my work with couples as I guide them through relationship distress.
-These concepts are based in comprehensive and extensive data and not on ideas, philosophy or popular notions.
+This breakthrough research has been critical in my work with couples in distressed relationships.
+The relationship concepts formed by the research are based in comprehensive and extensive data, and not on ideas, philosophy or popular notions.
 The outcome?
 The information resonates with them and their confidence in trying new skills increases.
 The tools and skills they learn in session are easily applicable in their relationship, and change their daily interactions to being more connected and more effective.

 Myth 1: Learning to communicate, such as “I hear you” and “let me restate what are saying,” will avert heated, all-out fights.